kevinfengcs88/nvim/README.md

 - Add keymap to quit and discard changes
 - Fix weird bug in Python (?) where you cannot tab comments over that are at the leftmost column
 - Add keymap to access recent files (oldfiles) with Telescope outside of alpha
+- Switch leader key back to <SPC> and remove clever-f

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch